 Corey Henry is one of the most compelling musicians performing today.
 Deeply committed to his craft as a keyboardist and improviser, his singing talents too often go unnoticed.
 This cover of Prince's "Purple Rain" might go a very long way to changing that.
-Also, listen closely to the magic in Henry's treatment of the postlude--the ether of chords after the massive and iconic plagal cadence closing the area-rock section of "Purple Rain."
+Also, listen closely to the magic in Henry's treatment of the postlude--the ether of chords after the massive and iconic plagal cadence closing the arena-rock section of "Purple Rain."
 Here one gets a wonderful sense of how the keyboards of Corey Henry are an extension of his voice, and how his voice is an extension of his energy: fierce, focused, and deeply humane.
 Put your headphones on and listen.
 This work changed my world.

 Author Elizabeth Gilbert reminds us in her book, Big Magic, how showing up to engage in creative acts can invite both the mundane and the miraculous to thrive within us.
 Her thesis is that when creative production discards its vain romance with foolish notions of inspiration and genius, things get better for the artist and the art.
 Gilbert favors the workaday grace of a craftsperson, who plods patiently onward with or without proof of her work changing the world.
 I find proof of that type of grace in this sonnet by Lin-Manuel Miranda: